boxyhq/website/docs/jackson/saml-flow.md

 - `redirect_uri`: This is where the user will be taken back once the authorization flow is complete
 - `state`: Use a randomly generated string as the state, this will be echoed back as a query parameter when taking the user back to the `redirect_uri` above.
 You should validate the state to prevent XSRF attacks

+The user will be taken to the IdP based on the configured SAML metadata.
+In case of any errors, we return the `error` and `error_description` (see [Error Response](https://www.oauth.com/oauth2-servers/authorization/the-authorization-response/)) back to the `redirect_uri` (`redirect_uri` is validated against the saml config to prevent open redirects).

 ### 3.2 Code Exchange

+Once the user logs in successfully at the SAML IdP, IdP sents back the SAML response to Jackson.
 After successful authorization, the user is redirected back to the `redirect_uri`.
 The query parameters will include the `code` and `state` parameters.
 You should validate that the state matches the one you sent in the `authorize` request.

 The code can then be exchanged for a token by making the following request: